 Since 2010, Royse has served as an Executive in Residence at the University of North Dakota and as a guest lecturer at the University of Shanghai Science & Technology in Shanghai, China, where he presents on global corporate business practices, ethics and responsibilities, and the role of global business leaders.
 Previously, he served two terms in the North Dakota State Legislature.

-Elliott Antman, M.D., is President-Elect of the American Heart Association.
-He is a professor of medicine and Associate Dean for Clinical/Translational Research at Harvard Medical School and a senior physician in the Cardiovascular Division of the Brigham and Women's Hospital in Boston.
+Mark Creager, M.D., is president-elect of the American Heart Association.
+He is a professor of medicine at Harvard Medical School and director of the Vascular Center at Brigham and Women's Hospital in Boston.

-He is Chairperson of the Association’s Advocacy Coordinating Committee, Vice Chairperson of their Science Advisory & Coordinating Committee, and a member of their Board of Directors, Administrative Cabinet, Corporate Operations Coordinating Committee and Nominating & Awards Committee.
+He is vice chairperson of the association’s Science Advisory & Coordinating Committee and a member of their Board of Directors, Administrative Cabinet, Advocacy Coordinating Committee, Corporate Operations Coordinating Committee and Nominating & Awards Committee.

 In 2010, he received the AHA Dallas Division’s first One In A Million Award for his outstanding volunteer service.
 He helped establish the Ron Haddock AHA/ASA International Impact Award, which recognizes volunteers for outstanding contributions to AHA global initiatives, and the Haddock Challenge, which encourages increased participation in SouthWest Affiliate campaigns.
 This includes the Côtes du Coeur gala in Dallas, the Dallas Heart Walk Executive Challenge and the Circle of Red for the Dallas Go Red For Women Luncheon.
 His commitment to corporate involvement in AHA activities helped the 2013 Dallas Heart Walk achieve a record $4.7 million in fundraising.